Software Developers working together at a software development company

 These types of projects need a dedicated project manager, detailed requirements, and completed designs.

-Hint: Startups often build an MVP with an offshore team as a way to prove their concept before raising money.
+Seamgen Pro Tip: Startups often build an MVP with an offshore team as a way to prove their concept before raising money.

-Common Offshore Countries
+Common Offshore Software Development Companies Countries

-China, India, and Pakistan are well-known options for inexpensive development resources.
+Philippines, Vietnam, China, India, and Pakistan are well-known options for inexpensive development resources.

-Pro: Cost, Cost, Cost
+Offshore Software Company Pro: Cost, Cost, Cost

 An offshore software development company tends to be much cheaper than any other option—usually 10-20% of an estimated onshore cost.
 Certain regions have specific technology strengths, and it is possible to find great software engineering talent in developing countries.